SaritaChiquita/CSE455/index.md

 dataset, I became more focused on increasing my learning and testing rate.
 The odd thing is that when I transferred my Kaggle notebook to Google Colab, my training accuracy plummeted.
 It was around 99% when using Kaggle and then went down to 33% on Google Colab.

-To increase the accuracy, I decided to use transfer learning and import a pretrain model.
+-To increase the accuracy, I decided to use transfer learning and import a pretrained model.
 I initially thought that the best model for this task was EfficientNet and I started experimenting with different batch sizes, number of epochs, and the size of the testing and training images to find the most accurate combination.
 Unfortunately, when I used this model with the entire dataset, my accuracy crashed.

 - This is when I began to use ResNet50 and both accuracies increased.
 I then began to rework and include many of the data augmentations that were listed in lecture (horizontal flips, color jitter, ect.)